QuantEcon/imf_2025/wednesday/morning/slidev/slides.md

 500-1,000 useful data points.

-Even survey data, like the Current Population Survey in the US, only collects data for ~60,000 households per month which means that with 10 years of data we have ~7,000,000 monthly household observations.
+Even survey data, like the Current Population Survey in the US, only collects data for ~60,000 households per month which means that with 10 years of data we have ~7,000,000 total household observations.

 <v-click>

-Today having 7,000,000 observations is considered to be "relatively small data".
+For many problems, having 7,000,000 observations is now considered to be "relatively small data".
 As the amount of data produced in the world expands, we need to be able to use tools that can keep up with the ever changing state of the world.

 </v-click>